Creating a Custom Role

 Congratulations, you've just created a new role!

 But right now, it doesn't do anything.
 You need to give it a set of permissions first.
 To do that, scroll down the page until you get to the permissions section.
 Check the corresponding boxes for the permissions you want to give the new role.
-Learn more about permissions in this article.
+Learn more about permissions in this article then come back here.

 Now, assuming you've already given permissions to your new role, it's time to assign it to a user.